hphelion/documentation/community/community.faq.md

 ####Will HP Helion OpenStack Community edition work with hybrid or public cloud projects? #### {#hybridorpubliccloud}

-HP Helion OpenStack Community edition is API-compatible with HP Helion Public Cloud, allowing workloads developed on one to be deployed on the other.
-Compatibility with other Public Clouds will depend on which OpenStack platform features they chose to support.
+HP Helion OpenStack Community is API compatible with HP Helion Public Cloud, allowing workloads developed on one to be deployed on the other.
+Compatibility with other Public Clouds will depend on which OpenStack features they chose to support.
 It is tested and supported by HP for enterprise-grade, small-scale, private cloud deployments.
-Workloads are upgradeable to [HP Helion OpenStack](/helion/openstack/), with features and capabilities needed for the enterprise, government, and service provider markets, to be launched later this calendar year.
+Workloads are upgradeable to [HP Helion OpenStack](/helion/openstack/), with features and capabilities needed for the enterprise, government and service provider markets, to be launched later this calendar year.

 ####How many nodes does it support? #### {#nodes}